 - Students must register research in the same lab for at least two semesters (does not have to be consecutive) to count research as depth.

 - Students can satisfy the two semester requirement by doing research for pay for one of the semesters.

 - Note: Volunteer research, meaning you are not registering the research, does not count as one of the two semesters.

 - VIP research can be used for depth elective credit, however you must do at least six hours in order for it to be counted as depth.

 The Academic Office has gone electronic for registering research.

-- The Academic Office has gone electronic for registering research.
-The new e-process is via DocuSign to help simplify the registration process for undergraduate research.
-Research will still be classified as either BME and Non-BME department research (similar to old paper forms).
-To initiate a form for research conducted in a lab where the Principle Investigator/Research Mentor (Professor) has a primary BME appointment, click here.
+- Use the e-process via DocuSign to help simplify the registration process for undergraduate research.
+Research will still be classified as either BME and non-BME department research (similar to the old paper forms).
+To initiate a form for research conducted in a lab where the Principle Investigator (PI)/Research Mentor (Professor) has a primary BME appointment, click here.
 The list of primary BME faculty is found here, “Primary Faculty” under “Faculty Type”.
 To initiate a form for any other Georgia Tech lab click here.